Lundin stock drops as production outlook disappoints

 In a release late Wednesday, the Toronto-based international base metals company said production at its Candelaria operations in Chile will be about 20 per cent lower in 2018 than previously indicated, due to production problems stemming from a recent rock slide.

 The stock was down by 19 per cent in the first few minutes of trading on the Toronto Stock Exchange on Thursday.
+By late morning, the stock was down 17 per cent.

 Candelaria is by far Lundin's highest producing asset.
 In the quarter ending Sept.
 30, the asset accounted for about 55 per cent of Lundin's revenue.
 Lundin bought an 80 per cent share in the asset in 2014 from Freeport-McMoRan Inc. for about $2-billion (U.S.).